knmoody/Summer-Genomics-Tulane/pyrad_on_cypress.md

 unzip simRADs.zip
 ```

 * Next, we're going to copy the folder over to your directory on cypress.
 Just replace eenbody with your username.
+* You can also transfer the zipped file if unzipping it did not create a new directory, and then unzip that file in your cypress directory.

 ```bash
 scp ./simRADs/ eenbody@cypress1.tulane.edu:/home/eenbody